-Playback 101: A Musician's Guide to Using Backing Tracks
+Playback 101: A History of Live Backing Tracks

 Playback & Backing Tracks - they’ve been around longer than you think!

 By the late 1960s, and especially into the 1970s, studio experimentation and technology had become so advanced that it was possible to make a song that was impossible to actually play.

 Some bands, like The Beatles, just stopped playing live altogether; other bands, such as The Who, sought out ways of allowing technology to bring those studio recordings to life on stage.

 Complex multi-track arrangements could often represent the work of dozens of takes with dozens of musicians.
 In the case of acts such as Pink Floyd, there were even sounds and rhythms composited from tape edits, which were literally impossible to perform “live”.